udon3/blogsite.middleman/README.md

 Using [https://getsimpleform.com/](https://getsimpleform.com/) with additional front-end validation

-## LOCAL TECH SETUP FOR THIS PROJECT:
+## LOCAL SETUP FOR THIS PROJECT:

 - Ruby 2.0 + DevKit (Windows)

 - Middleman and Middleman-blog (see gemfile)

 - Middleman-navtree extension has been activated but remains unused

+- node.js and Grunt (for linting)

 ### Site source folder structure